vippsas/vipps-login-api/vipps-login-api.md

 # Introduction
 The Vipps Login API offers functionality for authenticating end users and authorizing clients founded on the OAuth2 and OpenID Connect specifications.
-It supports using web browsers on websites and in native apps for iOS using app switching.
+It supports using web browsers on websites and in native apps for iOS and Android using app switching.

 **NB!**
 This service is currently in a pre-release version.
 This documentation will be expanded and is likely to change as we move closer to a public release.